m417z/ntdoc/descriptions/ntcreateiocompletion.md

 Function `NtCreateIoCompletion` creates IO Completion Object.
 IO Completion Object is used for waiting on pending IO operation (reading or writing) in multi-process file access.
-It contains more informations about IO operation than synchronization event or *APC Routine*.
+It contains more information about IO operation than synchronization event or *APC Routine*.

 ### IoCompletionHandle